 Purchasing

-Every year, NC State conducts over hundred of millions of dollars worth of purchasing.
+NC State conducts hundreds of millions of dollars worth of purchasing every year.

-NC State recognizes the many choices in procuring materials and services for your work.
-For purchases greater than $5,000 NC State’s Procurement & Business Services can provide guidance towards greener purchasing.
-For purchases less than $5,000 please consider the following information in evaluating your options.
+The university recognizes the many choices in procuring materials and services to meet campus needs.
+For purchases greater than $5,000 NC State’s Procurement & Business Services provides guidance for sustainable purchasing.
+For purchases less than $5,000, utilize the following Questions to Consider to evaluate your options:

 - Does it contain recycled content?